srahul00/DigitRecognition/README.md

-# DigitRecognition
+# Digit Recognition

-For the recognition of handwritten digits MNIST dataset was used.
+The MNIST dataset was used for the recognition of handwritten digits.
 Logistic Regression model had accuracy upto 85% and CNN model had accuracy upto 98%.